sifive/RiscvSpecFormal/README.md

 ### snapshot of "Reading Guide", for those who just want to read it like an ISA manual

 RISC-V Spec Kami refers to "instruction databases" to model the behavior of the instructions that it supports.
-These database entries are referred to as "functional units" internally, and are stored in the following files: Alu.v, Fpu.v, and Mem.v.
+These database entries are referred to as "functional units" internally, and are stored in the following directories: FuncUnits/Alu/*.v, FuncUnits/Fpu/*.v, and FuncUnits/Mem/*.v.

 Each of these contains a datastructure that lists various RISC-V instructions.
 Each instruction entry has the following format: